AndresdPM/BEACON/README.md

 ## Requirements

-This code makes use of Astropy, Pandas, Numpy, Scipy, Matplotlib, and Sklearn among others.
+This code makes use of Numpy, Scipy, and Matplotlib among other scientific libraries.